-The members who served on our compensation committee during fiscal 2019 were Dr. Moriarty and Messrs.
-Avery, and Concannon.
-None of these members was one of our officers or employees during fiscal 2019, and none of these members is one of our former officers.
-None of these members had any relationship requiring disclosure under Item 404 of Regulation S-K. None of our executive officers serves (or served during fiscal 2019) on the board of directors or compensation committee of an entity that has one or more executive officers serving (or who served during fiscal 2019) on our board of directors or compensation committee.
+During fiscal 2020, the members who served on our compensation committee were Dr. Moriarty, who retired from our board of directors on July 8, 2020, Messrs.
+Avery and Concannon and Ms. Detrick, who was appointed to our board of directors effective on May 7, 2020.
+None of these members was one of our officers or employees during fiscal 2020, and none of these members is one of our former officers.
+None of these members had any relationship requiring disclosure under Item 404 of Regulation S-K. None of our executive officers serves (or served during fiscal 2020) on the board of directors or compensation committee of an entity that has one or more executive officers serving (or who served during fiscal 2020) on our board of directors or compensation committee.